This extension enables you to connect to Snowflake, write and execute sql queries, and view results without leaving VS Code.

 You can copy the object name to your clipboard by clicking the inline action icon on the right of the highlighted line.
 Clicking on an object will open up the object details view in the Panel, displaying additional information for each object.

-When you expand a stage within the Database Explorer, you will be able to LIST all the files contained within that stage.
+When you expand a stage within the Object Explorer, you will be able to LIST all the files contained within that stage.
 To GET files, use the available download buttons to download an entire stage, a directory, or a single file.
 If you are interacting with an internal stage, you can also use the upload button to PUT a single file, multiple files, or an entire directory into the stage.

 You can use the inline "Execute" links to execute a given statement.

 To execute multiple queries, select the ones you want to run and press CMD/CTRL+Enter.
 You can also use the "Execute All Statements" button in the upper right corner of the editor window to run all queries in the current file.

 Query results will be displayed in the Panel.

 When you click on a cell in the results table, the content of that cell will be displayed to the right.
 If you wish to select multiple cells or entire columns, you can use SHIFT or CMD/CTRL.
 Additionally, you can select all columns and rows by using the checkbox located in the upper-left corner of the results grid.

 Located in the upper-right corner, there are three buttons:

 Dragging a column header allows you to rearrange the column order.
 Right-clicking on a column header will allow you to sort, hide, or freeze that column.